-- 1. A call to cvmcache_start_txn() with a given transaction ID - 2.
-Zero, one, or multiple calls to cvmcache_write_txn() that append data - A call to cvmcache_commit_txn() or cvmcache_abort_txn()
+- 1. A call to $cvmcache_start_txn()$ with a given transaction id - 2.
+Zero, one, or multiple calls to cvmcache_write_txn() that append data - 3.
+A call to cvmcache_commit_txn() ro cvmcache_abort_txn()

 Only after commit the object must be accessible for reading.
 Multiple concurrent transactions on the same object are possible.
 After commit, the reference counter of the object needs to be equal to the number of transactions that committed the object (usually 1).